 |Botanical Name||Rosa carolina|

-Besides its light, soil, water, and general requirements, the Carolina rose requires little maintenance.
-However, it benefits from a few seasonal amendments.
+Provided its light, soil, and water requirements are met, the Carolina rose requires little maintenance.
+However, it benefits from a few seasonal duties.
 Throughout the year, clean up any dead leaves from in and around the shrub to keep it tidy.
 Mulching the shrub in the summer helps to retain moisture and keep the roots cool.
 In the winter, the crowns of the Carolina rose appreciate protection from harsh winter temperatures.

-Occurring in average to wet soils, the Carolina rose grows best in well-drained soils that are sandy to loamy.
-It can also occur in soils with some clay.
+Naturally found in average to wet soils, the Carolina rose grows best in well-drained soils that are sandy to loamy, but it can also tolerate soils with some clay.
 It is typically found growing on the side of fields, prairies, woodlands, as well as in fencerows and thickets, indicative of non-fussy nature.

 The Carolina rose appreciates deep and regular waterings, but it has good drought tolerance once established.
-Watering the Carolina rose in the morning is best, and avoid overhead watering to ensure the foliage and blooms don’t rot.
-This rose variety is drought-tolerant once established.
+Watering the Carolina rose in the morning is best; avoid overhead watering to ensure the foliage and blooms don’t develop fungal disease.

 Temperature and Humidity